PerpetualOwl/cs2620-wire-protocol/notebook.md

 Use a giant lock on the "storage" structure to enforce concurrency.
 We'll use python threading to accept multiple client connections at the same time (there are also locks/mutexes in this library).

+### Update 2
+Just wrote a bunch of helper functions in utils

+### Update 3
+Started working on client. so the way it handles stuff
+1. it constantly waits for inputs from users.
+When it receives a command, it does the requested action by the user and sends off a packet to the server
+2. it constantly waits for packets from the server